openfaas/faas/ADOPTERS.md

 * [Surge](https://www.workwithsurge.com) - Lending Platform and Salesforce integrations

-* [skyslope.com](https://skyslope.com) - "We process millions of documents per day and moved from AWS Lambda to Kubernetes.
-We estimate that OpenFaaS has saved us 60,000 USD each year over the past three years that we've been running it in our business" - Derrick Martinez
+* [TeamViewer.com] - "TeamViewer users OpenFaaS across several clusters"

 * [T-Mobile](https://www.t-mobile.com/) - T-Mobile is a global mobile network that provides mobile data, voice and text services to consumers and businesses.

-* [TeamViewer.com] - "TeamViewer users OpenFaaS across several clusters"

 * [Transmute Industries](https://www.transmute.industries/) - "At Transmute we use OpenFaaS to develop identity and access integrations leveraging decentralized identities that integrate with legacy IAM systems.
 OpenFaaS helps Transmute and our customers avoid vendor lock in, encourages modularity, and helps us rapidly develop and release integrations for customers."